ebi-uniprot/uniprot-manual/help/rna_editing.md

 Examples: [Q31796](https://www.uniprot.org/uniprotkb/Q31796#sequences), [Q85FL3](https://www.uniprot.org/uniprotkb/Q85FL3#sequences), [P04114](https://www.uniprot.org/uniprotkb/P04114#sequences)

 When the mRNA sequence is fully edited, the [canonical protein sequence](https://www.uniprot.org/help/canonical_and_isoforms) displayed by default in the entry corresponds to the translation of the edited mRNA.
-For partially edited mRNAs, the translation is that of the genomic DNA and the amino acid changes are listed in the ' [Natural variant](https://www.uniprot.org/help/variant) ' subsection.
+For partially edited mRNAs, the translation is that of the genomic DNA and the amino acid changes are listed in the '[Natural variant](https://www.uniprot.org/help/variant)' subsection.
 Example: [P28335](https://www.uniprot.org/uniprotkb/P28335#sequences)

 For RNA editing leading to insertion or deletion, the information is provided, but not described precisely as they result in major sequence changes.